For Prospective Students

 Potential Biology majors are strongly encouraged to take a total of 3 science and math courses during their first year.
 All Biology majors require at least introductory chemistry (CHEM 117) and either Organic Chemistry (CHEM 230) or Environmental, Analytical, and Geochemistry (CHEM 220), as well as Calculus.
 It's a great idea to take some of these courses your first year.

-If you have arrived at Beloit with AP science or math credits, and/or if you are eager to get on to advanced courses such as Genetics, you should consider taking Biology 247, Biometrics, during your first year.
-This course deals with the application of statistics in biology.
+If you have arrived at Beloit with AP science or math credits, and/or if you are eager to get on to advanced courses such as Genetics, you should consider taking Biometrics (BIOL 247), during your first year.
+This course introduces experimental design and biological statistics.

 How do I learn more about majoring in Biology?